 • Same thing goes for peas, you can use frozen peas or even canned peas.
 I usually use frozen peas, but I actually used canned peas for this pie I photographed as the store had been out of frozen peas for weeks!
 And I actually even used canned sweet peas.
 So traditional peas or sweet peas are both fine.
 Peas are traditional in chicken pot pies, which is why I use them.
 But subbing another green veggie like broccoli or zucchini would also work!

-• I use organic chicken stock, but you could also use a chicken bone broth here as well, both options will give you the same results.
+• I use Kettle & Fire Chicken Bone Broth here, but you could use organic chicken stock as well, both options will give you the same results.
 So, whatever you have in your pantry is just fine.
+Or if you want more protein and the collagen benefits, then opt for Kettle & Fire Chicken Bone Broth.
+Use code MIMIBAKESCOOKIES for 20% off your Kettle & Fire order!

 • You want the pie crust to be golden brown, if it’s not then don’t be afraid to bake it a little bit longer!
 Pies are not like cookies or cake where a few minutes will over bake them.
 Pies can be baked longer because everything is locked up inside the crust.
 So, bake it until the crust is done to your liking.
 If it’s not golden brown, then set the timer for another 10 minutes and check it then.